minio/docs/source/includes/common/common-minio-kes-hashicorp.rst

      identity: disabled

    # Specify the TLS keys generated in the previous step here
-   # For production environments, use keys signed by a known and trusted
-   # Certificate Authority (CA).
+   # For production environments, use keys signed by a known and trusted Certificate Authority (CA).
    tls:
      key:  |kesconfigcertpath|kes-server.key
      cert: |kesconfigcertpath|kes-server.cert

+     # Specify the path to CAs used by KES for validating client certificates
+     # This can alternatively be a single CA
+     # KES uses these CAs in addition to the system trust store for validating client certificates.

+     ca: |kesconfigcertpath|CAs/

    # Sets access policies for KES
    # The `minio` policy grants access to the listed APIs.